kgarfinkel/BabyAnimals/README.md

 ## Deployment

 BabyAnimals is designed to be deployed with your application.
+Before deployment, a few environment variables will have to be defined.

-To deploy, you will need to define a few environment variables.
+To define your environment variables with Heroku, set up

 define these environment vars:
   - AWS_ACCESS_KEY